 The crisis in Afghanistan is tragic to behold.
-Citizens, desperate to excape the incumbent Taliban regime, have swarmed the airport at Kabul.
+Citizens have swarmed the airport at Kabul.
 They cling to the undercarriage of military jets, swamp the stairways to passenger planes, and hand their babies to complete strangers, hopeful that they will end up somewhere safe.
 The fear of reprisals, persecution and the denial of human rights is leading people to throw themselves at any possible means of exiting the country.

 In this context, the seeds have been sown for a particular form of exploitation – human trafficking.
 As Afghans come to terms with the fact they will not all be able to join exiting Western forces, in desperation they will undoubtedly look for other means of escape.
 Human traffickers, aware that a profit can be made, will happily offer them a passage out, plying them with false promises of a better life.
 Their ‘customers’ will then be exploited.